Blockstream/satellite/doc/dual-satellite.md

 receivers, each connected to a different antenna.

 To run multiple receivers, you need to set up different sets of configurations on the command-line interface (CLI).
-Recall that your first step with the CLI regardless of the type of receiver is to run the configuration helper, as
+Recall that your first step with the CLI, regardless of the type of receiver, is to run the configuration helper, as
 follows:

 ```
 blocksat-cli cfg
 ```

-To configure a second receiver, you need to set option `--cfg name`, where argument `name` should be the name of the second configuration.
-For example, you can set up a configuration named `rx2`, as follows:
+To configure a second receiver, you need to set option `--cfg name`.
+For example, you can set up a second configuration named `rx2`, as follows:

 ```
 blocksat-cli --cfg rx2 cfg